sidafi/Australia-Rain-Forecast-WeatherWise-/README.md

-# Australia Rainfall Prediction 🌦️🇦🇺
+# Australia Rainfall Prediction 🌦️🇦🇺 (Project Overview)

 A **Machine Learning learning project** to predict the possibility of rainfall in Australia using the **WeatherAUS dataset**.